 Option Who is this option for?
 What does this option do?
-A. Loan Modification You're behind on payments and you have some income, but can't afford to pay everything you owe all at once.
-It changes the terms of your mortgage and brings your loan current.
-B. Repayment Plan You're behind on payments and can now afford your regular mortgage monthly payment plus some extra.
-You pay off your past due amount over time, on top of your monthly mortgage payment.
-You keep the terms of your mortgage.
-C. Bankruptcy Repayment Plan You're behind on payments and can now afford the mortgage monthly payments plus some extra.
-You get more time to pay than a traditional repayment plan by declaring bankruptcy and agreeing to a longer-term repayment plan.
-D. Reinstatement You're behind on payments and can now afford to pay everything you owe all at once.
+A. Loan Modification (pages 3-5) You're behind on payments but have some income; or You can afford something, just not the full amount.
+It changes the terms of your mortgage to make it easier to pay.
+B. Bankruptcy Repayment Plan (page 6) You're behind on payments and can now afford the mortgage monthly payments plus some extra.
+You get more time to pay by declaring bankruptcy and agreeing to a longer-term repayment plan.
+C. Reinstatement (page 6-7) You're behind on payments and can now afford to pay everything you owe all at once.
 You pay off all your overdue payments at once.
-E. Refinance Your name is on the deed, and your credit is good enough to qualify for a new loan with a reasonable rate.
+D. Refinance (pages 7-8) Your name is on the deed, and your credit is good enough to qualify for a new loan.
 You take out a new loan to pay off the entire amount of the old one.